 Another friend and I went to see her on Saturday.
 It was a very brief visit as she was too tired and weak to get out of bed, although she definitely wanted visitors.

-Say a prayer also for all the other persons, their friends and families, who are fighting cancer this day, as well as the researchers who seek to understand why so many are afflicted and develop means to prevent and cure the disease.
+Say a prayer also for all persons, their friends and families, who are fighting cancer this day, as well as the researchers who seek to understand why so many are afflicted and develop means to prevent and cure the disease.